imapsync/imapsync/README.md

      usage: imapsync [options]

-    Mandatory options are the six values, three on each sides, needed to log in into the IMAP servers, ie, a host, a username, and a password, two times.
+    Standard options are the six values forming the credentials, three on each sides, needed to log in into the IMAP servers, ie, a host, a username, and a password, two times.

     Conventions used: